BUSINESS TELEPHONE SYSTEMS

 - No line rental on any of your phone numbers.

-- No need to power a PABX and hence save electricity.
+- No need to power a PABX so you save on power bills.

 - No need for maintenance contract on your PABX

-- Login to your secure cloud account to make point and click changes.
+- You can easily login to your secure cloud account to make point and click changes.

 - Need more phones?
 Simply order a phone and plug it in to your network.

-- App on your phone to make and receive calls like a landline
+- Convenient App on your phone to make and receive calls like a landline

 - Handset damaged?
-Just order a single replacement handset and plug it in, no configuration is needed unlike the older PABX phone systems.
+Just order a single replacement handset and plug it in, no onsite engineer configuration is needed unlike the older PABX phone systems.

-A small home office setup will simply need a normal internet connection like Eir or Virgin.
-You simply plugin the new VOIP phone directly to your router, power the handset with the supplied power supply and the system will start working with all the features such as call attendant, voicemail, call transfer and so on.
-That phone can be moved and plugged into any standard internet connection with a minimum of 1MB and it will work like a normal landline.
+A small office setup can simply use a normal internet connection such as Eir or Virgin.
+You simply plug in the new VOIP phone directly to your router using an ethernet cable, the handset is powered using its included power supply which plugs into the wall and the system will now start working with all the features such as call attendant, voicemail, call transfer and so on.

-For businesses with multiple staff the same as above applies however our recommendation is that you use an internet connection with at minimum of 1MB per handset, an Ethernet POE switch so you dont need to use power supplies to each phone as this device will power the units over the network structured cabling.
+For a larger business with multiple staff the same as above applies however our recommendation is that you use an internet connection with at minimum of 1MB per handset, an Ethernet POE switch so you don't need to use power supplies to each phone as this device will power the units over the network structured cabling.

-We can coordinate with the VOIP provider and complete the entire installation whether you require a partial or completely new install ion or maybe you need to migrate from an existing PABX system... from relocating the incoming DSL or coax type internet connection, installation of structured Cat5e/6 Cabling, the switching and everything in between we can complete the project.
+We can complete the entire installation whether you require a partial or completely new install.
+We can assist from relocating the incoming DSL or coax type internet connection, installation of structured Cat6 data cabling and everything in between so you can simply start using the new telephone system.

 For new installations we recommend